StaticDelivr/StaticDelivr/docs/supported-use-cases.md

 ---
 ## Supported Use Cases

 StaticDelivr supports various use cases for delivering static content globally.
-Whether you are working with GitHub, npm, or other static assets, we have you covered.
+Whether you are working with GitHub, npm, WordPress, Google Fonts, or other static assets, we have you covered.

 ### 1. **Serving JavaScript Libraries:**
    - Easily serve libraries like React, Vue, and jQuery from npm: